• Skip to primary navigation

 British Columbia Provincial Nominee Program (BC PNP)

-The BC PNP is for foreign nationals who wish to establish themselves in British Columbia.
-You may qualify to immigrate to BC on the basis of:
+The BC Provincial Nominee Program is for foreign nationals who wish to establish themselves in British Columbia.

 • a job offer with a BC-based business, or